IBM-Cloud/ansible-collection-ibm/docs/ibm_container_vpc_alb_create.rst

     ID of the resource group.

+  enable (False, bool, None)
+    Enable the ALB instance in the cluster

+  type (True, str, None)
+    (Required for new resource) The type of ALB that you want to create.

   cluster (True, str, None)
     (Required for new resource) The ID of the cluster that the ALB belongs to.

-  enable (False, bool, None)
-    Enable the ALB instance in the cluster

   id (False, str, None)